carlosCharz/FCMTest/README.md

  * Register tokens from device clients into DB.
  * Get the list of tokens in the DB.
- * Send push notifications to registered device clients.
+ * Send push notifications to registered devices.

 **Firebase**

  * Send push notifications through the Firebase console.

+**XMPP Client Server**

+ * Send downstream messages to a device.

 ##Documentation